Indonesian names

 Indonesian names and naming customs reflect the multicultural and multilingual nature of the over 17,000 islands in the Indonesian archipelago.
-The world's fourth most populous nation, Indonesia is home to more than 1300 ethnic groups, each with their own culture, custom, and language.
-The Javanese are the largest single group, comprising around 40 percent of Indonesia's total population.
+The world's fourth most populous country, Indonesia is home to numerous ethnic groups, each with their own culture, custom, and language.

+The naming customs by no means are consistent, and may differ by ethnic group.
+For example, most western Indonesians do not have surnames (exceptions: Bataks, Nias, Mentawai, Enggano, and some Dayaks), while eastern Indonesians generally do (exceptions: Balinese, West Nusa Tenggara people, and some ethnic groups in Sulawesi).